IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 2. Click **Reserve now**.

-    The **Reserve now** option creates the reservation for immediate use.
-Optionally, schedule the reservation for late.
+    The **Reserve now** option creates a reservation for immediate use.
+Optionally, schedule the reservation for a later date, like when you will be at your client's office.

     ![](_attachments/itzRSVPReserveNow.png)

-3. Complete the form and click **Submit**.
+3. Complete the reservation request and click **Submit**.

     **a**.
 Optionally, change the **Name** field for the reservation.
-Note, changing the name doesn't appear to change the name of the reservation.
-The issue was reported to ITZ support.

     **b**.
 Select the **Education** purpose tile.